-You should check your tires at least once a month, or as often as your vehicle manufacturer recommends with an accurate and reliable pressure gauge.
+As a rule of thumb, check your tires at least once a month, or as often as your vehicle manufacturer recommends with an accurate and reliable pressure gauge.
 Look in your vehicle owner's manual to find out what the pressure should be.
-You should also be able to find it on the tire placard on your driver's door, doorpost, glove box door or fuel door.
-Of course, we want to make it easy for you, so you could just use the search below to find your vehicle manufacturer's recommended tire pressure.
+You can also find your recommended tire pressure on the tire placard on your driver's door, glove box door, or fuel door.
+Additionally, you can use the search below to find your vehicle manufacturer's recommended tire pressure.

 This information is compiled from third party sources and is for your informational purposes only.
 This information is offered on an "as is" basis.
 Hibdon Tires Plus does not warrant or make any representations regarding the use of or the results of the use of this information.
 Consult your vehicles owner's manual for further information.
 This disclaimer is in addition to the hibdontire.com terms and conditions.